Find Affordable College Courses

 Read More…

-University of New Mexico - Main Campus did quite well in this year’s ranking of the most popular places for statistics students to get a bachelor’s degree.
-It came in at #8 on the list.
-UNM is a fairly large public school located in the city of Albuquerque.
+University of New Mexico - Main Campus came in at #8 in this year’s edition of the Most Popular Statistics Bachelor’s Degree Schools in the Southwest Region ranking.
+UNM is a very large public school located in the city of Albuquerque.

 About 50% of the students majoring in stats at the school are women while 50% are male.

-Full Statistics at University of New Mexico - Main Campus Report
+Read full report on Statistics at University of New Mexico - Main Campus

-With a ranking of #9, Oklahoma State University - Main Campus did quite well on this year’s most popular schools for statistics students working on their bachelor’s degree.
-OSU is a very large public school located in the town of Stillwater.
+Oklahoma State University - Main Campus ranked #9 on this year’s Most Popular Statistics Bachelor’s Degree Schools in the Southwest Region list.
+OSU is a very large public school located in the distant town of Stillwater.

 Of the 6 students majoring in stats at OSU, 67% are male and 33% are female.